Maximum Centre-Disjoint Mergeable Disks: Introduction

 A related problem is crushing disks \cite{funke16}, in which a set of prioritized disks are given as input, whose radii grow over time, as map labels do when zooming in.
 When two disks touch, the one with the lower priority disappears.
 The radii of the disks grow linearly, and when a disk disappears, the radius of the other disk does not change.
 The goal is to find the order in which disks disappear and the process finishes when only one disk remains.

 In this paper, we investigate a problem similar to geometric independent set for a set of disks, except that i) the disks in the output must be centre-disjoint (none of them can contain the centre of another) but they may overlap, ii) each disk that does not appear in the output must be merged with a disk, containing its centre, that does.
 When a disk is merged with another, the radius of the latter is increased by the radius of the former.
-Also to preserve the locality of the merges, a disk $A$ can be merged with another disk $B$, only if all disks closer to $B$ than $A$ (considering the distance between disk centres) are also merged with $B$, and after merging these closer disks, $B$ must contain the centre of $A$ (without this restriction, we presented a PTAS in an earlier paper \cite{rudi21}).
+Also to preserve the locality of the merges, a disk $A$ can be merged with another disk $B$, only if all disks closer to $B$ than $A$ (considering the distance between disk centres) are also merged with $B$, and after merging these closer disks, $B$ must contain the centre of $A$.
 This problem is formally defined in Section~\ref{spre}.
+We prove this problem to be NP-hard via a reduction from Planar Monotone 3-SAT \cite{berg10}.
+Note that even without this restriction on merge order, the problem remains NP-hard; we have presented a PTAS in an earlier paper \cite{rudi21} for the case in which this restriction on merge order is not assumed.

-To observe how the introductory example at the beginning of this section reduces to this problem, consider the disks in Figure~\ref{rota}-(a).
+To observe how the introductory example at the beginning of this section reduces to this problem, consider the disks in Figure~\ref{rota} (a).
 The disk centred at each feature point shows the region covered by its label during rotation.
 Only if a disk contains the centre of another, their corresponding labels intersect at some point during rotation.
 As another application of this problem, centre-disjoint disks can show the distribution of facilities in an area.
 For instance, Figure~\ref{rotx} shows the distribution of schools in Munich.
 It was obtained by placing a disk of radius 50 meters on each school (the coordinates of schools were obtained from OpenStreetMap data).
-Then, an integer program was used to obtain the maximum number of centre-disjoint disks in our problem (based on Definition~\ref{dmcmd})\footnote{the integer program used to obtain this figure is available at \url{https://github.com/nit-ce/mcmd.git}}.
+Then, an ILP (Section~\ref{silp}) was used to obtain the maximum number of centre-disjoint disks in our problem